How to Care for your Implanted Venous Access Port

 - Gather your supplies.
 If you have a cough, wear a mask while you prepare and access your port.

 - With one hand, feel for the edges of your port.
 Use this hand to stretch the skin across your port, to help hold the port in place.
 With your other hand, insert the needle through your skin and into the center of the port.
 Push the needle in until you hit the back wall of the port.
-Once the needle is in place, open the tubing clamp, and slowly pull back on the syringe.
+When the needle is in place, open the tubing clamp, and slowly pull back on the syringe.
 If blood flows back into the tubing and syringe, the needle is in the proper place.
 If you do not see blood, you will need to change the position of the needle.
 Close the clamp on the tubing.
-Ask your caregiver how to throw away the blood-filled syringe correctly.
+Ask your healthcare provider how to throw away the blood-filled syringe correctly.

 When should I flush my port?